 Need a locksmith’s help in opening and changing your letterbox lock?
 Contrary to popular belief, letterbox lock replacement is done by locksmiths, not the HDB or town councils.

-Understanding the needs of our customers, we have three choices for our customers to choose from: the Ocean brand, REAL brand and the keyless number lock.
+Understanding the needs of our customers, we have two choices for our customers to choose from: the Ocean brand and the REAL brand locks.

 IC verification procedure

 Before we open and change the letterbox lock, we will first verify that the unit belongs to the customer for security reasons.
 Only after verification, will we then proceed with the opening and changing of the letterbox lock.
 During this process, we will not take down your IC details, or retain your IC.

 The Ocean brand is a good, affordable choice, and it doesn’t rust easily.
 The keys are also relatively easy to duplicate.
 The level of security provided is adequate for everyday usage, but can be picked open by locksmiths.
 This can be a problem, as it may not be possible to know that someone has accessed your letterbox without your permission.
 If security is a major concern, this may not be the right letterbox lock replacement for you.
 Two new keys come with this lock.

 We also have the REAL brand letterbox lock, which provides a high level of security.
 Due to the design of the internal locking mechanism, this is much more durable than other letterbox lock types.
 Additionally, it is also more secure.
 The only way to open this is by damaging the lock, which foils attempts at non-visible access.
 This is because there have been cases of letterbox break-ins.
 We have been asked on a few occasions to open the letterbox lock without damaging it, or to open and lock it back.
 This lock will foil such attempts at non destructive methods, since it needs to be damaged before it can be opened.
 However, the keys for this lock are harder and quite expensive to duplicate.